 Keep search rankings from falling due to stockouts

 If the items you supply to Amazon fall out of stock, they can also fall out of the search rankings.
-When the products are back in Amazon’s warehouses, it may take time for them to regain their status.
-This could put a dent in your wholesale sales.
+When the products are back in Amazon’s warehouses, they may take time to regain their status.
+This status could put a dent in your wholesale sales.
 Direct Fulfillment keeps your products on top of its rankings.
 And this protects your own website too.

 Maintain customer satisfaction and brand loyalty